 Another criterion of the recommender system’s success can be user confidence.
 A short description of the recommendation algorithm can be a good tool for evaluating this metric.
 For example: “People who bought this item also liked this one”, “You watched this movie, you may be interested in watching this one too”, etc.

 In practice, diversity and explainability can be very challenging to check out.
 Also, we find it complicated to evaluate the recommendation that is not added to the testing dataset quality.
-Here arises a question: How can we be sure that our suggestions are correct and relevant before implementing them to the real customers?
-These are the reasons that explain tempting to test customization algorithms under the “real conditions.”
+Here arises a question: How can we be sure that our suggestions are correct and relevant before implementing them to real customers?
+These are the reasons that explain the temptation to test customization algorithms under “real conditions.”

 Buying a product, watching some video, applying for a position announced — these are the examples of actions expected from customers that our model has to generate.
 For this purpose, we can apply the A/B testing approach right after the product launch.
 Another solution to this task could be testing on the so-called focus group of final users.
 However, you should be confident in the model to apply these methods.